 Lead Strategy: Vicky Marquez & Selina De Guzman

 Thai is a cuisine full of mouthwatering flavors and aromas, which is exactly how we came up with the name “Easy, Tiger”—urging you to take it easy because you’re sure to beg for seconds.
 While Thai food is loved by many, it may seem a little exotic to your first-time diner.
 This was a challenge we had to overcome.
 How do we make Thai food exciting and welcoming to a market that has never tried it before?

 The first thing we did was to take inspiration from the name and create an interesting narrative.
 We came up with a Tiger character that shaped the brand’s story: a retired Muay Thai champion turned master chef.
 In line with this idea, we drew the Tiger in different poses that incorporated both his fighting form and cooking techniques.

 We also took a lot of inspiration from Thai culture itself, putting a fun spin on it to attract our audience.
-With this in mind, we wanted the visual language of Easy, Tiger is sweet, spicy, and street-savvy.
-We took pieces of inspiration from Thailand's vibrant culture: traditional batik patterns, street vendor kitsch, and the fighting art style of Muay Thai.
-Given the restaurant's food hall format, we made sure to create a brand that was easy to understand, yet exciting enough to pack a punch.
+With this in mind, we wanted the visual language of Easy, Tiger to be sweet, spicy, and street-savvy.
+We took pieces of inspiration from Thailand’s vibrant culture: traditional batik patterns, street vendor kitsch, and the fighting art style of Muay Thai.
+Given the restaurant’s food hall format, we made sure to create a brand that was easy to understand, yet exciting enough to pack a punch.